-Located at the mouth of the River Liffey in Dublin city is the Poolbeg Lighthouse: a classic fire-truck-red lighthouse situated at the end of the Great South Wall.
+Located at the mouth of the River Liffey in Dublin city is Poolbeg Lighthouse: a classic fire-truck-red lighthouse situated at the end of the Great South Wall.

 Founded in 1767, this lighthouse remains active to this very day.
-On its inception, the Poolbeg Lighthouse was driven by candlelight.
+At its inception, Poolbeg Lighthouse was driven by candlelight.
 In 1786, however, oil became the sole fuel source.

 While its primary function is as a means of illumination and waring off sailors from the approaching harbour walls, Poolbeg Lighthouse also makes for an excellent place for a unique walk near Dublin city.